 4.3.4 Drive Wheel Engagement/Turning: With drive levers locked in neutral, shift speed control lever to desired forward speed.
-Slowly squeeze and hold both drive levers in the neutral position and move both neutral lock latches from the neutral lock position.
-Do Not squeeze both drive levers all the way back, this will cause the drive wheels to be engaged in the reverse direction.
+Slowly squeeze and hold both drive levers in the neutral position and rotate both neutral lock latches from the neutral lock position to the forward position.

-For straight ahead motion, smoothly release both drive levers to engage drive wheels.
-Squeeze the right hand drive lever to turn right and the left hand drive lever to turn left.
+For straight ahead motion: Smoothly release both drive levers to engage drive wheels.

+For turning: Squeeze the right hand drive lever to turn right and the left hand drive lever to turn left.
 To make a "zero turn", squeeze either the left hand or the right hand drive lever back into the reverse position while the opposite drive lever is in a forward position at an equal but opposite speed.

-To back up, squeeze both drive levers into the reverse position (See Figure 4).
+For reverse: Squeeze both drive levers into the reverse position (See Figure 4).
 For smooth operation of this machine, avoid quick, jerky movements of the drive levers.
 Move the drive levers smoothly and deliberately.

 - 4.3.5 To Stop: Squeeze drive levers back to the neutral position.
-Move neutral lock latches into the neutral lock position and release drive levers.
-Move the speed control lever to the neutral position. - 4.3.6 Engaging Electric Blade Clutch: The electric blade clutch switch engages the cutting blades.
-Be sure that all persons are clear of mower deck and discharge area before engaging the blade clutch. - Set throttle to "midway" position.
+Move the neutral lock latches into the neutral lock position and release drive levers.
+Move the speed control lever to the neutral position. - 4.3.6 Engaging PTO: The PTO switch engages the cutting blades.
+Be sure that all persons are clear of mower deck and discharge area before engaging the PTO.
+Set throttle to "midway" position.
 The switch must be pulled out to the "Rotate' position to engage the blades.
-Accelerate to full throttle to begin mowing. - 4.3.7 Stopping Electric Blade Clutch: The switch is pushed in to the "Stop" position to stop the blades.
+Accelerate to full throttle to begin mowing. - 4.3.7 Stopping PTO: The switch is pushed in to the "Stop" position to stop the blades.